 - work in a position directly related to your major area of study

-- report to your DSO every six months to re-confirm your employer’s and your personal information, even if there has been no change.
+If you receive a STEM OPT extension, you must report to your DSO every six months to re-confirm these details, even if there has been no change.

 - transfer to another school